wecoyote5/hubitat-MyLocation/README.md

 wifi - On wifi true/false\
 charging - true/false\
 status - activity reported by the phone (in a vehicle, walking, running, etc)\
+status confidence - confidence % about the above status\

 geoWKT - The lat and long in WKT format that can be used in google maps